Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-3.md

 ## Challenge Objectives:

+>**Note:** Please ensure to use the e-commerce repository that was created in the previous challenge to implement GitHub Advanced Security features.

 1. **Code Scanning with CodeQL:**
    - Ensure GitHub Actions is enabled for your e-commerce repository.
    - Configure CodeQL analysis in the workflow.